ARLBench: Flexible and Efficient Benchmarking for Hyperparameter Optimization in Reinforcement Learning: Algorithm Search Spaces

 \section{Algorithm Search Spaces}

 For all algorithms, we used extensive search spaces covering almost all hyperparameters that are commonly optimized.
 The search spaces for PPO, DQN and SAC are presented in Table \ref{tab:ppo_search_space}, \ref{tab:dqn_search_space} and \ref{tab:sac_search_space} respectively.
-We choose not to optimize some hyperparameters to keep the computational resources constant for each training.
-The default values for these hyperparameters for each environment domain have been inferred from stable-baselines3 zoo \cite{rl-zoo3} and Google Brax's hyperparameter sweeps \cite{freeman-neurips21a} and are shown in Tables~\ref{tab:ppo_search_space}, \ref{tab:dqn_search_space} and ~\ref{tab:sac_search_space} accordingly.
+We choose not to optimize hyperparameters that impact the running time of training to keep the computational resources constant for each training run.
+The default values for these hyperparameters for each environment domain have been inferred from stable-baselines3 zoo~\citep{rl-zoo3} and the hyperparameter sweeps of Brax~\citep{freeman-neurips21a} and are shown in Tables~\ref{tab:ppo_search_space}, \ref{tab:dqn_search_space} and \ref{tab:sac_search_space} accordingly.
 The search space for the batch sizes was set to one power of two below and above its baseline value.